Indiana–Purdue rivalry: Disputed 1901 game

-Indiana and Purdue first met on March 2, 1901 in Bloomington, with a 20-15 Purdue win.
-Indiana originally planned to play a second game against Purdue in West Lafayette, but according to the Arbutus (the Indiana school yearbook) those games were "declared off, and the season ended at Indiana."
+Indiana and Purdue first met on March 2, 1901, in Bloomington, with a 20–15 Purdue win.
+Indiana originally planned to play a second game against Purdue in West Lafayette, but according to The Purdue Exponent, the game was "declared off on account of General [Benjamin] Harrison's death."
+Harrison – a former U.S. president and sitting Purdue trustee – had died on March 13, 1901 – two days prior to the scheduled contest.
+Additionally, the Arbutus (the Indiana school yearbook) states that those games were "declared off, and the season ended at Indiana."
+Furthermore, the 1901 Debris (Purdue's school yearbook) did not include this game in its 1900-01 basketball season results.
 The official records of Indiana and Purdue indicate that Indiana lost to Purdue 23–19 in West Lafayette on March 15, 1901.
 However, the Indiana University Basketball Encyclopedia by Jason Hiner notes that an absence of newspaper reports about the game suggests that it never took place.
-That source lists Indiana's record for the 1900–01 season as 1-3.
+That source lists Indiana's record for the 1900–01 season as 1–3.

 1969: Mauling at Mackey

-On March 8, 1969, and on their way to the 1969 National Championship game, the Boilermakers trounced the Hoosiers 120-76 behind 40 from Rick Mount and 31 from Billy Keller.
+On March 8, 1969, and on their way to the 1969 National Championship game, the Boilermakers trounced the Hoosiers 120–76 behind 40 from Rick Mount and 31 from Billy Keller.
 Indiana coach Lou Watson remarked after the game, "I'm so glad that's over.
 That Keller killed us."
-The Boilermakers would eventually fall 92-72 to the UCLA Bruins in the 1969 National Championship Game.
+The Boilermakers would eventually fall 92–72 to the UCLA Bruins in the 1969 National Championship Game.

-1976: Undefeated Season
+1976: Undefeated season

-On February 16, 1976, IU defeated Purdue at Mackey Arena 74-71.
+On February 16, 1976, IU defeated Purdue at Mackey Arena 74–71.
 This victory was IU's 6th in a row over Purdue.
 The Indiana Hoosiers would go on to finish the Big Ten undefeated at 18-0 for the second season in a row and win their 4th straight Big Ten Championship.
 The Indiana Hoosiers would also go on to finish the season undefeated at 32-0 and win the school's 3rd National Championship: no other D-1 basketball program has finished a season undefeated since IU did so in 1976.
-The Hoosiers only lost one game during the 1974–75 and 1975-76 seasons, which has also not been accomplished by any D-1 program since during a 2 season period.
+The Hoosiers only lost one game during the 1974–75 and 1975–76 seasons, which has also not been accomplished by any D-1 program since during a 2-season period.

 1979: NIT Championship

-After splitting the regular season series at one win apiece, Indiana and No. 15 ranked Purdue met on March 21, 1979 in the final game of the 1979 NIT Championship.
+After splitting the regular season series at one win apiece, Indiana and No. 15 ranked Purdue met on March 21, 1979, in the final game of the 1979 NIT Championship.
 Going toe to toe during this game was Indiana star Ray Tolbert.
 Tolbert would go on to receive co-MVP honors for the NIT Tournament.
-Purdue's Joe Berry Carroll would be the main star for the Boilermakers.
+Purdue's Joe Barry Carroll would be the main star for the Boilermakers.
 Indiana squeaked by with a 53–52 win in the first-ever post-season meeting between the Hoosiers and Boilermakers.